 Crankshaft output side may be shortened 1.25 inches maximum.

 No grinding of crankshaft to allow for big lift cam is permitted.

-All three (3) internal engine components – crankshaft, camshaft, and counter balance shaft – must be timed to factory timing marks.
+Internal engine components – crankshaft and camshaft must be timed to factory timing marks.
+The use of the

 itself is permitted.